nodules/xamel/README.md

 Xamel provides an easy way to extract data from XML using XPath-like expressions and map/reduce operations.
 It's designed to be fast and memory-friendly.

+## Quick note about parsing backends

+Since version 0.2 xamel doesn't bundles with any XML parsing backend.
+It provides an API to attach any SAX parser what fits your needs.
+Support for sax-js and node-expat bundled within module, but you must install parsing module manualy or add one to application dependencies.

 ## Quick start

 ```javascript